eyurtsev/FlowCytometryTools/doc/source/tutorial.rst

     plate1 = FCPlate('demo plate', [sample1, sample2], 'name', shape=(4, 3))
     print plate1

-    # Uses the dictionary key to map the position
+Alternatively, one can specify the sample positions independent of the samples IDs using a dictionary:

+.. ipython:: python

-    plate2 = FCPlate('demo plate', {'C1' : sample1, 'C2' : sample2}, 'name', shape=(4, 3))
+    plate2 = FCPlate('demo plate', {'C2' : sample1, 'C3' : sample2}, 'name', shape=(4, 3))
     print plate2

+    print plate2['C2']

+Having overwritten the default mapping based on the samples ID, we now have to access ``sample1`` using the key ``C2``.
+So the command ``plate['C2']`` should return sample1 (whose ID should still remain ``B1``).

+.. ipython:: python

+    plate3 = FCPlate('demo plate', {3 : sample1, 4 : sample2}, 'row_first_enumerator', shape=(4, 3))
+    print plate3

+    print plate3[3]

 .. note::

-    The method below should be simpler for 99% of the users to use (much less code!!), so keep on reading. :)
+    Below we show a much faster way of loading data into a plate format.
+This method should make life simpler for most users by removing a bunch of boilerplate code.
+So keep on reading!

 Loading Data (better way)
 +++++++++++++++++++++++++